gj262/thewatertemp/README.md

 ## About

-[_The Water Temp_](http://thewatertemp.vmbed.com/) provides an alternate view of water temperature data as provided by [NOAA CO-OPS](https://tidesandcurrents.noaa.gov/stations.html?type=Physical%20Oceanography).
+[_The Water Temp_](http://thewatertemp.vmbed.com/) is an alternate view of water temperature data provided by the [NOAA CO-OPS](https://tidesandcurrents.noaa.gov/stations.html?type=Physical%20Oceanography).

 What is the water temperature now?
 How has it been for the last 24 hours?
 What about nearby?